Rudxain/Samsung-rants/index.md

 I don't think this is an "Android limitation", the system can easily detect when a different keyboard is being used, and avoid logging on the native CB.

+### Automatic dictionary

+S Keyboard automatically adds words to its dictionary, **all the time**, unlike Gboard, which doesn't collect data when using Chrome-incognito (perhaps S Keyboard does something similar with S Internet?
+IDK).

+This means I have to clear **ALL PERSONALIZATION DATA**, everytime I use incognito mode.

+Gboard has a dedicated menu to manage the dictionary.

+Come on, S, is it really difficult?

+### Hardcoded Google dependency

+[Another one](https://youtu.be/jEI3N9kIyP4), about the keyboard (3 strikes!!!).

+You know that microphone button that converts speech to text?
+Turns out it _depends on the Google app, not G Speech Services._

+Since I uninstalled G, I realized the difference between "Voice Typing" and "Voice Typing [Legacy]", in the input settings.
+"Legacy" means "Google app".

+Now, everytime I want to use voice input, I have to open the notification panel, and select "Google Voice Typing" (provided by Speech Services)

 ### Useless account
 S forces users to use a Samsung Account, even for *looking at the list of app updates in Galaxy Store.*
 So if you want to control auto-updates for individual apps, you gotta login to a useless S Account!
 Amazing, isn't it?! /s